-If you’re in the UK you should seriously consider taking some private German lessons in London or online if you’re not in London to ensure you’re not going it alone.
+If you’re in the UK and looking to learn German you should seriously consider taking some private German lessons in London or online if you’re not in London to ensure you’re not going it alone.

-Right, so we’ve got that out of the way and you’re aware you need to get outside help with your German, be that lessons, informal conversations with friends/relatives or some other kind of help so now we can move on to what you’re here for.
+Right, so we’ve got that out of the way and you’re aware you need to get outside help with your language learning, be that lessons, informal conversations with friends/relatives or some other kind of help so now we can move on to what you’re here for.

-The key to successfully navigating yourself through the weeds of self-study in German is to literally trick yourself into staying motivated.
+The key to successfully navigating yourself through the weeds of self-study in another language is to literally trick yourself into staying motivated.
 You can do this in a few ways.

-We polled our German teachers on this and here are the results, in no particular order.
+We polled our language teachers on this and here are the results, in no particular order.